 - Point your left toes to engage your quad muscle.

-- Keeping the left leg engaged, extend your right leg toward the ceiling and take hold of your right ankle with your hands.
+- Keeping the left leg engaged, extend your right leg toward the ceiling and take hold of your right ankle with your hands, or as far down your leg as you can reach.

 - Use your abs and leg muscles to pull your right leg toward the forehead gently.